Act I · The Grove

 "What?"
 He says sharply.
 "Oh.
 Yes, everything's fine."
 He runs his fingers through his white curls in a very not-fine way.
 "While I have you."
 He continues, digging into his pocket.
 "I found something I thought you might find very interesting."

-He slips a folded note into my fingers, and I thumb it open.
+He slips a folded note into my hand.

 -Olodon